Where to Stay in Bangkok for Foodies

 For the past year, I’ve been reviewing pizzerias in Bangkok.
 I can tell you with certainty—this city’s got the goods.
 While most pizza restaurants in Thailand are leaning towards Neapolitan style, NYC-style pizza is slowly gaining traction.

-I’ve made it my mission to eat and review as much pizza as I can in Thailand!
+And I’ve made it my mission to eat and review as much pizza as possible in Thailand!

 MY PIZZA QUALIFICATIONS